cca/equella_scripts/utilities/metadata-csv/readme.md

 * How to handle multiple metadata nodes?
 E.g. multiple /mods/name/namePart
   * Currently, we can map columns one-by-one like `"/mods/name[1]/namePart": "Creator 1"`
 * Allow a special `DELETE` value (or similar) which lets us _remove_ fields with the modify script
+  * Right now, we could use empty CSV values to set XML nodes to empty string as a workaround
-* Support adding new values
+* ~~Support adding new values~~
 * Bring the two scripts into alignment
   * index.js's JSON map applies an `/xml` prefix on its own while the modify CSV expects the user to supply it
   * the CSV expects UUID & version columns but the exported metadata uses a single URL column instead